jefferyfry/gcp-saas-bill/pubsub-service/README.md

 ## Configuration
 To successfully run the pubsub service, configuration must be set through either environment variables, command-line options or a configuration file.
 You may chose an option based on on your intent (development, testing, production deployment).
 The following configuration is required:

-* PubSub Subscription -
+* PubSub Health Check Endpoint - Listening port for Kubernetes health checks (readiness and liveness).
-* PubSub Topic -
+* PubSub Subscription - Marketplace subscription for subscription events.
-* Subscription Service URL -
+* Subscription Service URL - The url for the subscription service.
-* Cloud Commerce Procurement URL
+* Cloud Commerce Procurement URL - The url for the Google Cloud Commerce API.
-* Partner ID -
+* Partner ID - The CloudBees partner ID.
 * GCP Project ID - This is your marketplace project where this service and required resources are deployed.
 * Sentry DSN - This is the key for Sentry logging.